trilomix/GDS3D/README.txt

         Metal: 1                  # Metal clickable in net highlighting mode (0 for VIA)
         Shortkey: 1               # Shortcut to toggle layer visibility
-        Show: 1                   # Set to 0 for layers that are not to be rendered LayerEnd                  # End tag
+        Show: 1                   # Set to 0 for layers that are not to be rendered
+        Vitual: 10 AND 11         # Define a new layer where 10 AND 11 exist
+        Material: Al              # Define Material of layer for gmsh output only
+        OutMaterial: SiO2         # Define OutMaterial of layer for gmsh output only
+        MinSpace: 350             # Define Minimum space to merge via for gmsh output only
+        LayerEnd                  # End tag

 The first layer in the file is the substrate and must always be present.
 Its layer number is always 255 and it is the only layer for which a filter value other than 0.0 is advised (0.5 works well here).
 Comments can be added to the definition file by pre-pending them with #.